kalkuteminal/Animation-DNA/02-Codex-DNA.md

 **ASSETS**.
 All assets divided into 2 main parts: what is animated, and what is not.
 Animated assets its characters, dynamic props and EDA, not animated assets is static props end environments.
 Read [asset classification](#asset-creation) for more details.

+#### Asset types in FTrack
-Respectively you need to create such asset types (FTrack system settings > schemas > Asset build > Types  ): eda, props, environment, static, characters.
+Respectively you need to create such **asset types** (FTrack system settings > schemas > Asset build > Types  ):
+- eda
+- props
+- environment
+- static
+- characters

 Exactly as written, because this types are used by python tools so no mistakes allowed.
 Case sensitive also.

 Representation of asset classification on HDD and in FTrack:
 **ASSETS**: